rogerboesch/magicleap-tutorial-cpp/part1/README.md

 So far it's not so different from any C/C++ development on other platforms.
 We just us *mabu* provided by the SDK as a make tool.
 Of course you can use any other make tool as well.
 But this one is very simple to setup, use and extend.
 So I highly recommend.

-## The Package File - ctest.package
+## The Package File: ctest.package

 Besides the binary mostly every app will also have some assets to load and use at runtime.
 Like sounds, 3D files, shaders etc.
 The package file is where all this gets defined.
 So far it's very simple but we will extend soon: